slatedocs/slate/source/includes/azure/_instances.md

 #### Reset password

-The admin password is used to access Linux or Windows [instances](#azure-instances).
+Reset the administrator password on a Windows or Linux [instances](#azure-instances).

 ```shell
 curl -X POST \